 Normal groundwater levels are known to be greater than 100 feet below the pre-mined ground surface based on well data in the surrounding area.
+Well data is further detailed in Appendix 3 of the original application.
 No water will be encountered in the operation.
 However, in the unlikely event that water is encountered during mining, excavation will immediately stop and the area will be backfilled with at least 2 feet of overburden to cover any exposed water.
 No pit dewatering will take place as the groundwater table is below the bottom of the pit elevation.